acelliott1218/Mainstreet-Bistro/README.md

 ### **Acknowledgements**

-DarshannDev for the initial tutorial
+[DarshannDev]((https://github.com/Darshan4114).) for the initial tutorial

+Various commenters on Reddit, Stackoverflow, etc, credited in the comments

 Django documentation